torchbox/wagtail-headless-preview/README.md

 ]
 ```

-then configure the preview client URL using the `HEADLESS_PREVIEW_CLIENT_URLS` setting.
+Then configure the preview client URL using the `HEADLESS_PREVIEW_CLIENT_URLS` setting.

 For single site, the configuration should look like: